Tilicho Peak Expedition - 35 Days

 Meals during the Tilicho peak expedition

-Meal plans are usually provided at different stages in the course of the Tilicho Peak Expedition itself, with nutritional and energy-oriented meals that would help sustain the climbers.
+Meal plans are usually provided at different stages in the course of the Tilicho Peak Expedition itself.
+We keep a keen eye on nutritional and energy-oriented meals.
+They help sustain the climbers.

-Food can generally be found in tea houses or lodges along the trek route at lower altitudes, serving both local and international cuisine.
+Food can generally be found in tea houses or lodges along the trek route at lower altitudes.
+They serve both local and international cuisine.

-As one goes higher up to the camps, meals are normally prepared by the kitchen team to be nutritious and energizing for the climbers who have to meet the high altitude challenges.
+As one goes higher up to the camps, meals are normally prepared by the kitchen team.
+They prepare nutritious and energizing meals for the climbers.
+The meals must meet the high altitude challenges.

-The usual breakfast includes heavy dishes that help start the day, whereas lunch and dinner include all the necessary carbohydrates, proteins, and calories for the whole day.
+The usual breakfast includes heavy dishes that help start the day.
+Lunch and dinner include all the necessary carbohydrates, proteins, and calories for the entire day.

 Drinking water:

-Proper hydration for the Tilicho Peak Expedition is necessary for any climber to successfully conquer such high altitudes; thus, water is available at all different stages of the expedition from lower trekking routes to higher base camps.
+Proper hydration for the Tilicho Peak Expedition is necessary for any climber.
+Thus, water is available at all different stages of the expedition, from lower trekking routes to higher base camps.

-The lower areas have local streams and teahouses where the climbers can refill their water bottles.
+The lower areas have local streams and teahouses.
+The climbers can refill their water bottles for a fee in teahouses and lodges.

-In areas that are quite far from civilization, it's the climbing team's forethought that safe drinking water is always available by purifying the water through means such as boiling and water purification tablets.
+In areas that are quite far from civilization, it's the climbing team's forethought that safe drinking water is always available.
+They do it by purifying the water through means such as boiling and water purification tablets.

 Tilicho peak expedition accommodations

-As the trek gains altitude, especially towards Tilicho Base Camp, the accommodation shifts to tented camps-which are no doubt more mountainous in feeling but nonetheless safe and warm.
+As the trek gains altitude, especially towards Tilicho Base Camp, the accommodation shifts to tented camps.
+There are no doubt more mountainous in feeling but safe and warm.

 i.
 Single Supplementary